-Looking at the Confetti tool, it was easy to see that 49% of the traffic coming to the page was coming from QuickSprout, Neil Patel’s personal blog, meaning visitors likely already knew who he was.
+Looking at the Confetti report, it was easy to see that 49% of the traffic coming to the page was coming from QuickSprout, Neil Patel’s personal blog, meaning visitors likely already knew who he was.

 Maybe they could go more minimal?

 The new page was as simple as it gets: A header, two lines of copy, and a single-field form.

 Rather than have people fill out a form right away, visitors now put their website URL in and have it analyzed, then add their details later.